MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 You can reject all transactions from emails in this list which are marked as risky using the below syntax:

     RETURN Reject(“risky email”)
-    WHEN Lookup(“Email List”, “Email”, @username, “Status”) == “Risky”
+    WHEN Lookup(“Email List”, “Email”, @email, “Status”) == “Risky”

-This clause finds the key *@username* in the *Email* column of the *Email* list and checks if the value in the *Status* column is *Risky*.
+This clause finds the key *@email* in the *Email* column of the *Email* list and checks if the value in the *Status* column is *Risky*.
 If it is, the transaction is rejected.

 If the key is not found in the list, by default, *Unknown* is returned.

 You can also specify your own default value as a fifth parameter.
-See [list operators](fpl-lang-ref.md#list-operators) for more information.
+For more information, see [list operators](fpl-lang-ref.md#list-operators).

+Lookup will always return a String value.
+To convert this value to an Int, Double, or DateTime, use one of the [type casting operators](fpl-lang-ref.md#type-casting-operators).

-## Type inference
+## Type inference of variables

-The default type of variables extracted using the @ operator, as well as the variables extracted from lists using the Lookup operation, is *String*.
-The inferred type may change depending on the context.
+Variable types are inferred by the context in which they are used.
 For example:

--	In the expression WHEN @isEmailValidated, @isEmailValidated is interpreted as a Boolean value.
+- In the expression *WHEN @isEmailValidated*, the variable is interpreted as a Boolean value.
--	In the expression @riskScore > 500, @riskScore is interpreted as a Double value.
+- In the expression *@riskScore > 500*, the variable is interpreted as a Double value.
-- In the expression @creationDate.Year < DateTime.UtcNow.Year, @creationDate is interpreted as a DateTime value.
+- In the expression *@creationDate.Year < DateTime.UtcNow.Year*, the variable is interpreted as a DateTime value.

+If there is not enough context to infer the type of a variable, it is considered a String by default.
+For example:

+- In the expression *@riskScore < @botScore*, both variables are interpreted as Strings.

-You can also specify the type of a variable by using a [type casting operator](fpl-lang-ref.md#type-casting-operators).
+To specify the type of a non-String variable, use a [type casting operator](fpl-lang-ref.md#type-casting-operators).